lsmarsden/bubble-card-modules/modules/icon_border_progress/README.md

 - Fully supports Dynamic Entity Resolution (DER):
 - Use entity values, attributes, or raw strings for any color or threshold.
 - Only show the border when conditions are met using condition.

+### Border Radius Behavior

+The progress border automatically adapts to match your icon's border radius:

+- **Circular icons** (default): Uses circular progress border (`border-radius: 50%`)
+- **Rounded rectangle icons**: Automatically matches the icon's `--bubble-icon-border-radius` value
+- **Custom border radius**: Works seamlessly with any `bubble-border-radius` setting

+This ensures the progress border always visually aligns with your icon styling, whether you're using the default circular icons or custom rounded rectangles.

 ### Configuration Options